Autism What to Know and What Comes Next

 How has life been since the autism diagnosis?

-He has made me genuinely appreciate each milestone because each achievement is truly outstanding.
-Furthermore, the brother and sister that came after him benefit from our celebration of the little things.
+My son has taught me to genuinely appreciate each milestone because each achievement is truly outstanding.
+Furthermore, the brother and sister who came after him benefit from our celebration of the little things.

 Similar Posts